sirupsen/sirupsen.github.io/content/post/my-journey-to-the-international-olympiad-in-informatics.md

 Back in January [Hailey Somerville][hailey] told me about her participation in the [Australian Informatics Competition][orac], a competition for Australian high school students in informatics.
 Having done mostly Web development so far, I became quite interested and searched for something similar in Denmark.
 To my surprise I found a Danish equivalent: [“Dansk Datalogi Dyst”][ddd] (DDD, Danish Informatics Competition).
 The ultimate goal of the national competitions, Danish as well as Australian, is to be elected as one of four to compete in the [International Olympiad in Informatics][ioi] (IOI), one of many international high school science olympiads.
 In Denmark the election process for the IOI-team consists of three phases: An online qualification round; where all Danish high schools can participate, The Nationals; competition for the 10 best from the qualification round, and the [Baltic Olympiad][boi]; where the six best from the Nationals compete against each other and participants from the other Nordic and Baltic countries.
 Finally the four best from the Baltic Olympiad are chosen to compete in IOI.

-This is the story of how I ended up qualifying for the toughest high school programming contest in the world (IOI), without knowing hardly anything about it.
+This is the story of how I ended up qualifying for the toughest high school programming contest in the world (IOI).

 ## Solving an NP-hard problem, without knowing of NP-hard problems